 To assist local Judicial Districts in implementing Presumptive ADR, the Statewide Office of Alternative Dispute Resolution created a central on-line location for court staff to share resources that can be helpful in developing local rules, orders, forms, and tools that can be tailored to the needs of individual courts and case types.
 Access Sharepoint Site (court staff only).

-To assist with onboarding qualified neutrals to serve as mediators for court cases, there is now a Statewide Mediator Application – a single application that mediators can use to apply to join any of the mediation rosters in the trial courts across the state.
+Statewide Mediator Application – a single application that mediators can use to apply to join any of the mediation rosters in the trial courts across the state.